Academic dress of the University of Oxford

 The University of Oxford has a long tradition of academic dress, which continues to the present day.

-When academic dress is worn
+Occasions for use

 Unlike most other universities, which only usually require it during specific university ceremonies such as graduation, academic dress is worn very often in Oxford (although no longer as an element of everyday dress).
 Every undergraduate and graduate must obtain a gown, cap, and white bow tie or black tie or black ribbon for the purpose of the university matriculation ceremony, where students formally become members of the university.

 Regulations regarding gowns differ from college to college, but gowns are commonly worn to: